khanonjs/khanon.js-website/public/docs/8-using-particle-interface.md

 ```
 @Particle()
   myParticleOnInitialize(particle: ParticleInterface, setup: any) {
-    // Setup object is available in the second argument
+    // The setup object is available in the second argument
   }
 ```